Laurence Fournier Beaudry: 2016–2017 season

-2017–2018 season
+2017–2018 season: Third Danish national title

 They took part in three Challenger Series events, placing fourth at the 2017 U.S. International Classic, seventh at the Autumn Classic International, and winning a second bronze medal at the Finlandia Trophy.
 At their sole Grand Prix event for the season, the 2017 NHK Trophy, Fournier Beaudry and Sørensen placed fifth.
 Appearing at their third and final Danish Championships, they were again the only competitors in senior ice dance.

 Fournier Beaudry's citizenship status had dogged the team for much of the preceding years, as Danish law required seven years' residency for naturalization, and ultimately no allowance could be made.
 As a result, they could not participate in the Olympics despite having qualified for a spot there.
 Following the 2018 European Championships, where they placed ninth, the two reassessed their options and decided to switch countries and compete for Canada.
 In March 2018, Denmark released them for that purpose.
 Speaking of the challenges later, Fournier Beaudry remarked that they had been welcomed by Skate Canada and that the Danish federation had always been supportive.

-2018–2019 season
+2018–2019 season: Switch to Canada

 Fournier Beaudry chose Adiós Nonino for the rhythm dance, creating a cut of different instrumental and lyrical versions.
 She and Sørensen opted to retain their free program from the previous season, revised for the ISU's new rules because she felt "so much in love with that program.
 We felt it was growing so much, and we did not have the time to get it where we wanted it to be."
 ISU rules required that a team switching countries sit out international competition for a year from their last international appearance, meaning they were ineligible for the Challenger and Grand Prix series.

 In their first competition of the season, the 2019 Skate Canada Challenge, the duo placed first in both programs, qualifying for the 2019 Canadian Championships.
 At the Canadian Championships, they placed third and were named to the team for the 2019 Four Continents Championships and 2019 World Championships.
 They placed sixth at Four Continents, and tenth at the World Championships.